makersmakingchange/Willow-Joystick/README.md

 ### 1. Read through the Maker Guide

-The [Maker Guide](/Documentation/Willow_Joystick_Maker_Guide.pdf)  contains all the necessary information to build this device, including tool lists, assembly instructions, programming instructions (if applicable) and testing.
+The [Maker Guide](/Documentation/Willow_Joystick_Maker_Guide.pdf)  contains all the necessary information to build this device, including tool lists, assembly instructions, programming instructions and testing.
-The Maker Guide may not be available at this stage in the project.

 ### 2. Order the Off-The-Shelf Components

 The [Bill of Materials](/Documentation/Willow_Joystick_BOM.xlsx) lists all of the parts and components required to build the device.
-A Bill of Materials may not be available at this stage in the project, and is subject to change.

 ### 3. Print the 3D Printable components

 All of the files and individual print files can be found in the [/Build_Files/3D_Printing_Files](/Build_Files/3D_Printing_Files/) folder.
-At this stage in the project, these are not the final files and are subject to change at any time.

 ### 4. Assemble the Willow Joystick